lexulata/hello-world/README.md

 Hi!

 I like Node.js and Coffeescript.
-I've had tacos on the moond and I find them superior to earth tacos.
+I've had tacos on the moon and I find them superior to earth tacos.